Thursday, March 13, 2014

 He plodded dutifully to the furnace room and noticed that his Norton was gathering dust.
 There was a puddle of oil beneath the kick starter.
 She would not like that.

 He pulled the mop off the hook and cleared a path to the cat litter box.
-The last time his box of road maps had blocked access to the litter, the cat had peed on his favorite chair, the leather one, the one that looked like a bucket seat of a Corvette.
+The last time his box of road maps had blocked access to the litter, the cat had peed on his favorite chair, the leather one, the one that looked like a bucket seat of a Ferrari.

 "You have to sweep first," she reminded him when she saw that he planned to mop right away.